turbot/steampipe-plugin-azure/docs/tables/azure_bastion_host.md

+---
+title: "Steampipe Table: azure_bastion_host - Query Azure Bastion Hosts using SQL"
+description: "Allows users to query Azure Bastion Hosts to retrieve information about the state, configurations, and associated resources."
+---

-# Table: azure_bastion_host
+# Table: azure_bastion_host - Query Azure Bastion Hosts using SQL

-Azure Bastion is a service you deploy that lets you connect to a virtual machine using your browser and the Azure portal, or via the native SSH or RDP client already installed on your local computer.
-The Azure Bastion service is a fully platform-managed PaaS service that you provision inside your virtual network.
-It provides secure and seamless RDP/SSH connectivity to your virtual machines directly from the Azure portal over TLS.
-When you connect via Azure Bastion, your virtual machines don't need a public IP address, agent, or special client software.
+Azure Bastion is a fully managed network security service that provides secure and seamless RDP and SSH access to your virtual machines directly from the Azure portal.
+Azure Bastion is provisioned directly in your Virtual Network (VNet) and supports all VMs in your VNet.
+Using Azure Bastion protects your virtual machines from exposing RDP/SSH ports to the outside world, while providing secure access to manage your VMs.

+## Table Usage Guide

+The 'azure_bastion_host' table provides insights into Bastion Hosts within Azure Bastion service.
+As an IT administrator, explore host-specific details through this table, including its state, configurations, and associated resources.
+Utilize it to uncover information about hosts, such as those with specific configurations, the associated subnets, and the verification of their state.
+The schema presents a range of attributes of the Bastion Host for your analysis, like the host name, provisioning state, type, id, and associated tags.

 ## Examples

 ### Basic info
+Explore which Azure Bastion Hosts are currently provisioned and where they are located.
+This helps in managing resources and planning deployment strategies across different regions.

 ```sql
 select